Muscle memory: Exercise training, adaptations, and muscle memory

 More recently, research has suggested that epigenetics may play a distinct role in orchestrating a muscle memory phenomenon Indeed, previously untrained human participants experienced a chronic period of resistance exercise training (7 weeks) that evoked significant increases in skeletal muscle mass of the vastus lateralis muscle, in the quadriceps muscle group.
 Following a similar period of physical in-activity (7 weeks), where strength and muscle mass returned to baseline, participants performed a secondary period of resistance exercise.
 Importantly, these participants adapted in an enhanced manner, whereby the amount of skeletal muscle mass gained was greater in the second period of muscle growth than the first, suggesting a muscle memory concept.
 The researchers went on to examine the human epigenome in order to understand how DNA methylation may aid in creating this effect.
 During the first period of resistance exercise, the authors identify significant adaptations in the human methylome, whereby over 9,000 CpG sites were reported as being significantly hypomethylated, with these adaptations being sustained during the subsequent period of physical in-activity.
 However, upon secondary exposure to resistance exercise, a greater frequency of hypomethylated CpG sites was observed, where over 18,000 sites reported as being significantly hypomethylated.
 The authors went on to identify how these changes altered the expression of relevant transcripts, and subsequently correlated these changes with adaptations in skeletal muscle mass.
 Collectively, the authors conclude that skeletal muscle mass and muscle memory phenomenon is, at least in part, modulated due to changes in DNA methylation.

-Further work is now needed to confirm and explore these findings.
+Expanding upon this emerging evidence, recent research has extended the concept of epigenetic muscle memory beyond resistance training to include high-intensity interval training (HIIT).
+A longitudinal repeated-training study found that human skeletal muscle retains aspects of an epigenetic memory following HIIT, with DNA methylation changes persisting after a 3-month detraining period despite physiological adaptations, including VO₂max, returning to pre-training levels.
+Thousands of differentially methylated positions remained hypomethylated, and five genes (ADAM19, INPP5A, MTHFD1L, CAPN2, and SLC16A3) retained both hypomethylation and increased expression following detraining.
+In contrast to findings reported after resistance training, these persistent epigenetic changes were not associated with enhanced physiological adaptations during retraining.
+HIIT and resistance training shared several epigenetic pathways, including focal adhesion, MAPK, and Rap1 signalling, but showed largely distinct sets of memory-associated genes, with only SRC and DDR1 common to both.
+These findings suggest that DNA hypomethylation may represent a conserved mechanism underlying epigenetic muscle memory, while the specific genes involved are influenced by the physiological demands of different exercise modalities.